 We are currently undertaking a long-term project to re-publish Henry Moore's entire output in one comprehensive, illustrated online catalogue raisonné.
 The catalogue, available through the links on this page, now features the artist's entire output up to 1949, including several works that were not published in previous printed volumes.

-We offer a research service divided into two logical stages making it both cost effective and efficient:
+If you have an artwork that you believe should be attributed to Henry Moore, we offer a research service divided into two logical stages making it both cost effective and efficient:

 Stage 1: Submit a research enquiry

-The assessment process begins with a research enquiry.
+Our assessment process begins with a research enquiry.
 Complete the online enquiry form with as much information as possible about your artwork including images, dimensions and provenance.
 We will then check this information against our records.
 Once our research is complete, we will inform you whether your work ties in with our records.

 Administration fee: £100 + VAT per object